 The majority of patients with LHB pathology can be managed nonoperatively.
 Consideration for referral should be in the setting of persistent pain/symptoms despite 6 to 8 weeks of nonoperative management.
 Referral for the appropriate physical therapy program focused on correcting any existing muscular imbalances about the shoulder girdle, including scapular dyskinesia.

 A subtle caveat in clinical management is the young athlete or manual laborer presenting with symptoms primarily secondary to LHBT instability.
-In this situation, a brief trial of nonoperative management is reasonable, but early referral to an orthopedic surgeon should be considered in this setting.
+A brief trial of nonoperative management is reasonable in this situation, but early referral to an orthopedic surgeon should be considered in this setting.

 Overall, referral principles include:

 Patients should be educated on the possible etiologies and concomitant shoulder pathologies seen in association with proximal biceps pathologies.
 A point of emphasis should be given to including any LHBT pathology that may be seen in association with other known shoulder pathologies.
-For example, a patient should be not only educated on the injury affecting the rotator cuff itself, but also the potential for co-existing injury to the biceps tendon.
+For example, a patient should be educated on the injury affecting the rotator cuff itself and the potential for co-existing injury to the biceps tendon.
 A discussion should be had, especially with older patient populations, that the concomitant procedure to be planned (i.e., the tenotomy or tenodesis procedure) may or may not occur.
 In doing so, the patient’s postoperative expectations can be adequately managed before performing surgery.

 The two most common surgical techniques employed include biceps tenodesis and biceps tenotomy procedures.
 The literature demonstrates equivalent outcomes between each type of procedure, and both techniques yield a high rate of patient satisfaction and clinical outcomes at long-term follow-up with each type of procedure.
 [Level I]